African Hawk-Eagle

 Home Alphabetical Maps Taxonomic Links/Resources

 The African hawk-eagle is an eagle of open country, often seen near water where it hunts other birds that come to drink.
 The upper three flight photos of an adult and a juvenile were taken in Tarangire (10-17).
 The 3rd row adult in flight was seen in Silale swamp (2-16), courtesy of Paul Oliver.
 The left 4th row pair was photographed at Ruaha 11-08), courtesy of Skyler Russell.
 The juvenile in flight (Arusha NP, 3-16) is courtesy of Emily Carter Mitchell.
 The other birds before the break were seen in Tarangire and at Nanja Dam.
-Click the left 7th row adult to see 20 enlargements including recent fledge, juveniles, immatures and flight photos.
+Click the bottom photo to see 21 enlargements including recent fledge, juveniles, immatures and flight photos.

 The juvenile in the lower three photos was seen at Lake Eyasi (4-10), courtesy of Nani Schmeling; the ID was debated as follows.
 Juvenile Ayre's and African hawk-eagles are similar.
 Suggestive of Ayre's is the pale scaling on the back and the pale breast and area behind the eye.
 Suggestive of African is the lack of a crest, the streaking on the upper breast and the pale, almost absent, barring on the tail.